Protein Design and Engineering

 Introduction

-The 2024 Nobel Prize in Chemistry recognised computational protein design alongside structure prediction.
-David Baker received the Prize for two decades of work that produced first Rosetta (Leaver-Fay et al., 2011) and then a deep-learning stack: RFdiffusion (Watson et al., 2023), ProteinMPNN (Dauparas et al., 2022), LigandMPNN (Dauparas et al., 2025), and RFantibody (Bennett et al., 2026): that has changed the unit economics of de novo protein engineering.
+The 2024 Nobel Prize in Chemistry recognised computational protein design alongside structure prediction (Nobel Prize, 2024).
+The Baker laboratory’s methodological lineage includes Rosetta (Leaver-Fay et al., 2011), RFdiffusion (Watson et al., 2023), ProteinMPNN (Dauparas et al., 2022), LigandMPNN (Dauparas et al., 2025), and RFantibody (Bennett et al., 2026).
+These tools expand the set of proteins that can be proposed and experimentally tested; they do not remove the experimental denominator.

 The change is real but easy to overstate.
 AI protein design has produced experimentally validated binders, miniproteins, enzymes, and antibodies at rates that would have been implausible a decade ago.
 AI protein design has not produced general functional design from natural-language prompts, reliable design of complex multi-domain biologics without iteration, or removal of the developability and immunogenicity steps that follow any biologic candidate from bench to clinic.